-- 1. Select a lame sheep, preferably Score 2 to 5. - Remove mud and other material from the sole and interdigital cleft.
-Locate suitable lesions for sampling. - Collect samples from interdigital skin (skin between the toes) rather than under-run areas if clean exudate is present. - Pare the hoof carefully using sharp footrot shears to remove overlying horn contaminated with faeces and soil, but avoid paring away all the under-run hoof - leave a clean area of under-run hoof over an area of active infection.
+- 1. Select a lame sheep, preferably Score 2 to 5. - 2.
+Remove mud and other material from the sole and interdigital cleft.
+Locate suitable lesions for sampling. - 3.
+Collect samples from interdigital skin (skin between the toes) rather than under-run areas if clean exudate is present.